-City-Wide Pole Lighting
+City-Wide Area Lighting

 Area lighting is a crucial component to a city's overall appearance as well as safety at night.
-The existing pole lights in the city include pole top, cobra head, and shoebox area lights.
-The main goal of these lights is to light up walkways on sidewalks, paths, and some intersections across the city.
-Replacing these high wattage HID (High Intensity Discharge) Lamps with LED equivalents will increase the visibility for the public and provide increased efficiency utilizing one third of the existing wattage with significantly longer operational use.
-New LED fixtures will be carefully selected by 360 Energy Engineers to identify the best quality fixture for each application.
+The existing pole lights in the city include pole top, cobra head, and shoebox-style area lights.
+The main goal of these lights is to illuminate walkways on sidewalks, paths, and some intersections across the city.
+Replacing the existing high wattage HID (High Intensity Discharge) Lamps with LED equivalents will increase the visibility for the public and provide increased efficiency.
+New LED technology consumes approximately one third of the current energy usage with significantly longer operational use.
+New LED fixtures will be carefully selected by 360 Energy Engineers to identify the best quality hardware for each application.